nobreach/k2prolog/README.md

 * specialising the "K executor written in Prolog" w.r.t. a specific the K definition will give us an equivalent semantics/interpreter written in Prolog.
 * Specialising this w.r.t. a program will produce an equivalent version of the program written in Prolog.

+Note, however, that the "Prolog backend" may be integrated in the K tool as well (without all of the partial evaluation stuff).

 Here's a (probably out-of date diagram):

 ![k2prolog](k2prolog.png)